 Buy this back issue – $4.99 (PDF only)

+Greetings Ceramic Arts Daily readers!
 Today, I thought I would send another shout-out about our Studio Tour Video Contest.
-In case you missed the first announcement, Skutt is providing a brand-new potters wheel as a prize for the potter/sculptor/amateur filmmaker who submits the most creative, fun, and informative video tour of his or her studio space.
-And to get you in the mood, in today’s post, Erin Furimsky tells us a little about her productive basement studio.
+In case you missed the first announcement, there’s a brand new pottery wheel up for grabs, thanks to Skutt Potters Wheels, for the potter/sculptor/amateur filmmaker who submits the most creative, fun, and informative video tour of… Read More »